 Artistic Expression, Design & Performance Art Display Information

-The Undergraduate Research & Creative Achievements Forum is not currently set-up to accommodate performances or podium presentations.
+The Undergraduate Research & Creative Achievements Forum is not currently set-up to accommodate performances.
 Please contact the Undergraduate Research Staff if you need suggestions on how your can participate with your project in a way that can be accommodated.